TUDelft-IN4303-2014/assignments/milestone3-codegen/day12.md

 #### Reusable Variable Accessors

 In your current implementation, you generate load and store instructions for parameters and local variables over and over again.
-Avoid this by storing and retreiving these instructions instead of storing their index.
+Avoid this by storing and retrieving these instructions instead of storing their index.

 #### Generate Debug Information